mourelatos-lab/TERA-Seq_manuscript/README.md

     ucsc-bedgraphtobigwig ucsc-bedtobigbed ucsc-genePredToBed ucsc-gtfToGenePred \
     qualimap rseqc cd-hit bedops parallel

+Note: If you get a lot of `ClobberError: This transaction has incompatible packages due to a shared path.` errors try to restart your Conda environment and/or exectue `conda clean --all` to [clean the Conda cache](https://github.com/conda/conda/issues/7038).

 #### Additional software
 `tools` directory contains information additional software required for some of the analyses.
 By executing `run.sh` you should be able to make a local installation of the additional software.
 Virtual environment are use wherever possible.